 Rebecca motivates her fans through social media channels outside class to be active, sharing tips and guides to keeping fit.

 Is Rebecca Kennedy married?
-No, Rebecca Kennedy is not married.
+As of 2025, Rebecca Kennedy is not yet married but is engaged.

 Rebecca Kennedy’s Hobbies